 - Multi-class Prediction: This algorithm is well known for the multi-class prediction feature.
 Here we can predict the probability of multiple classes of target variables.

-- Text classification/ Spam Filtering/ Sentiment Analysis: Naive Bayes classifier mostly used in text classification (due to better results in multi-class problems and independence rule) have a higher success rate as compared to other algorithms.
+- Text classification/ Spam Filtering/ Sentiment Analysis: Naive Bayes classifier mostly used in text classification (due to better results in multi-class problems and independence rule) has a higher success rate as compared to other algorithms.
 So, it is widely used in Spam filtering (identify spam e-mail) and Sentiment Analysis (in social media analysis, to identify positive and negative customer sentiments).

 - Recommendation System: Naive Bayes Classifier and Collaborative Filtering together build a Recommendation System that uses machine learning and data mining technique to filter unseen information and predict whether a user would like a given resource or not.